kyrylo/kyrylo.org/_posts/2024-03-31-cloudflare-tunnel-a-free-ngrok-alternative-for-developing-rails-apps-locally.md

 Nice!
 We're almost done!

-Starting the tunnel every time is a hassle, so add it to the Procfile, so that it is started automatically every time you launch your Rails app locally.
+Starting the tunnel every time is a hassle, so add it to the `Procfile`, so that it is started automatically every time you launch your Rails app locally.

 Edit `Procfile` and add the following: